vaporwave-doge/DeliCounter.Database/README.md

-# Slicer-Database
+# Deli Counter Database
-This repository acts as the database for the Slider mod manager, it is cloned to the user's computer and parsed locally.
+This repository acts as the database for the Deli Counter mod manager, it is cloned to the user's computer and parsed locally.